-Every day CUPE’s 22,000 library workers provide front-line services to Canadians across the country.
-Almost 7,000 of CUPE’s library workers are in their own local unions, while the rest are in bargaining units or are members of locals with municipal, university, college and school members.
-Half of CUPE’s library members work in the public library system while the other half work in libraries in schools, universities, colleges and municipalities.
+CUPE’s 22,300 library workers provide front-line services to Canadians across the country.
+Approximately 12,200 of CUPE’s library workers are in 116 stand-alone public library locals, while the rest belong to locals with municipal, university, college and school board members.

 Many library workers are in part-time or casual positions.
 CUPE represents 80 per cent of all unionized library workers in Canada.
-The majority are in Ontario and Quebec but we also have members in most other provinces.
+The majority are in Ontario, Quebec and British Columbia, with members in most other provinces.